JokurPL/JokurPL/README.md

 I like kpop :)

-I'm trying to be a JavaScript developer :D
+I'm trying to be a Full-Stack JavaScript developer :D